dhylands/upy-rtttl/README.md

 different duty cycle.
 The piezo on the G30DEV board I tested this on, it didn't seem to make any difference.

-In order to distinguish consequtive notes, you need a small gap between the notes.
+In order to distinguish consecutive notes, you need a small gap between the notes.
 I chose to use 90% of the duration to play the tone, and 10% of duration to play silence.